 For Income $55,000 or less, get your taxes done for free.

-Before you go to a VITA Site in the San Antonio area, please bring the following items with you:
+Before you go to the site, please bring the following:

 - Proof of Identification—Drivers License, Government issued Photo I.D.